-On March 14, 2013, we effected a 1-for-2 reverse split of our then issued and outstanding common stock, or the 1-for-2 Reverse Split.
+On March 14, 2013, we completed a 1-for-2 reverse split of our then issued and outstanding common stock which, for trading purposes, was effective on March 18, 2013, or the 1-for-2 Reverse Split.

 See "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional information on these recent developments.